Ted Stevens: Nomination

+Career as U.S. Attorney

-Stevens soon gained a reputation as an active prosecutor who vigorously prosecuted violations of federal and territorial liquor, drug, and prostitution laws, characterized by Fairbanks area homesteader Niilo Koponen (who later served in the Alaska State House of Representatives from 1982 to 1991) as "this rough tough shorty of a district attorney who was going to crush crime".
+Stevens soon gained a reputation as an active prosecutor who vigorously prosecuted violations of both federal and territorial liquor, drug, and prostitution laws, characterized by Fairbanks area homesteader Niilo Koponen (who later served in the Alaska State House of Representatives from 1982 to 1991) as "this rough tough shorty of a district attorney who was going to crush crime".
 Stevens sometimes accompanied U.S. Marshals on raids.
 As recounted years later by Justice Jay Rabinowitz, "U.S. marshals went in with Tommy guns and Ted led the charge, smoking a stogie and with six guns on his hips."
 However, Stevens himself said the colorful stories spread about him as a pistol-packing D.A. were greatly exaggerated, and recalled only one incident when he carried a gun: on a vice raid to the town of Big Delta about 75 mi southeast of Fairbanks, he carried a holstered gun on a marshal's suggestion.

 Stevens also became known for his explosive temper, which was focused particularly on a criminal defense lawyer named Warren A. Taylor who would later go on to become the Alaska Legislature's first Speaker of the House in the First Alaska State Legislature.
-"Ted would get red in the face, blow up and stalk out of the courtroom," a former court clerk later recalled of Stevens's relationship with Taylor.
+"Ted would get red in the face, blow up and stalk out of the courtroom", a former court clerk later recalled of Stevens's relationship with Taylor.
 Later on, a former colleague of Stevens would "cringe at remembering hearing Stevens through the wall of their Anchorage law office berating clients."
-Stevens' wife, Ann, would make her husband read self-help books to try and calm him down, although this effort was to no avail.
-As one observer remembered: "He (Stevens) would lose his temper about the stupidest things.
+Stevens's wife, Ann, would make her husband read self-help books to try and calm him down, although this effort was to no avail.
+As one observer remembered: "He would lose his temper about the dumbest things.
 Even when you would agree with him, he got mad at you for agreeing with him."